 Turn OFF SAUTE.
 Garnish with some cream (optional).

 Follow the recipe as discussed earlier.
 In a stovetop pressure cooker, add all the ingredients, and cook on high heat.
-After the two whistle(s), turn OFF the heat.
+After the two whistle(s), turn off the heat.
 Do a quick pressure release.
 The rest of the recipe is the same as the instant pot.

-Pic Shown: Closeup of Instant Pot Palak Paneer
+Pic Shown: Palak Paneer recipe Instant Pot

-Make sure to deglaze the pot to avoid any burnt message.
+Deglaze the Pot: Make sure to deglaze the pot to avoid any burnt message.

-Spinach loses its vibrant green color or turns dark as it is overcooked.
+Avoid Overcooking: Spinach loses its vibrant green color or turns dark as it is overcooked.
 To prevent the spinach from being overcooked, do a quick pressure release.

 Dish out palak paneer in a serving bowl, as soon as paneer is heated through.
 If left in the inner pot, it continues to cook, resulting in an overcooked, or dark-colored palak paneer.

-If you are using a store-bought paneer, soak the paneer pieces in warm water.
+For store-bought paneer: Soak the paneer pieces in warm water for 10-15 minutes.
 Soaking paneer in warm water, softens and brings out the fresh flavor in the paneer.

 Pic Shown: Instant Pot Palak Paneer